Characterization of degenerate supersymmetric ground states of the Nicolai supersymmetric fermion lattice model by symmetry breakdown: Hidden local fermionic symmetries

 as the former implies $[H,\; \Qseq(f)]=0$ and the latter implies $[H,\; \Qseq(f)^{\ast}]=0$ by the graded Leibniz rule of superderivations \eqref{eq:gleib}.
 Recall $Q=\sum_{i\in \Z} q_{2i}$ and $q_{2i}\equiv c_{2i+1} c^{\ast}_{2i} c_{2i-1}$ defined in \eqref{eq:Q-NIC}.
 By Definitions \ref{defn:seq-conservation} \ref{defn:local-assignment}, we have

 From the above we obtain \eqref{eq:QantiQloc} and \eqref{eq:QantiQlocast}. \end{proof}

-Theorem \ref{thm:NICconstant} tells that the Nicolai model has infinitely many local fermion symmetries.
-Below we introduce terminologies relevant to this theorem. \begin{defn} For each local $\{-1, +1\}$-sequence of conservation $f\in\hat{\Xi}$, $\Qseq(f)$ is called the local fermion constant of motion associated to $f$, and the pair $\{\Qseq(f), \Qseq(f)^{\ast}\}$ is called the local fermion charge associated to $f$. \end{defn}
+Theorem \ref{thm:NICconstant} says that the Nicolai model has infinitely many local fermionic constants.
+Those generate local fermionic symmetries. \begin{defn} For each local $\{-1, +1\}$-sequence of conservation $f\in\hat{\Xi}$, $\Qseq(f)$ is called the local fermionic constant of motion associated to $f$, and the pair $\{\Qseq(f), \Qseq(f)^{\ast}\}$ is called the local fermionic charge associated to $f$. \end{defn}

+\begin{rem} Fermionic symmetry satisfying the supersymmetry relation other than the dynamical supersymmetry is sometimes called kinematical supersymmetry.
+See e.g. \cite{NAKChern-Simons}.
+Hence the local fermionic charge $\{\Qseq(f), \Qseq(f)^{\ast}\}$ for any $f\in\hat{\Xi}$ gives a local kinematical supersymmetry. \end{rem}